Habib-103/VOA_Article/README.md

 # VOA_Article
-this project is to find out about the word frequency and to discuss the articles discussed topics.
+This project is to find out about the VOA text's word frequency and to discuss the articles discussed topics.